Wildermuth Fund Mutual Fund Investors Have Opportunity to Lead Wildermuth Fund Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of Class A (ticker: WESFX), Class C (ticker: WEFCX), and/or Class I (ticker: WEIFX) shares of the Wildermuth Fund between November 1, 2020 and June 29, 2023, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 29, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of Class A (ticker: WESFX), Class C (ticker: WEFCX), and/or Class I (ticker: WEIFX) shares of the Wildermuth Fund between November 1, 2020 and June 29, 2023, both dates inclusive (the "Class Period"), of the important December 29, 2025 lead plaintiff deadline.

 So what: If you purchased Wildermuth Fund mutual fund shares during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.